mrsafacon/vr_hackysack/README.md

 ### 3D: ###

 The Blender 3D .blend files are found in the src folder.
 The models folder contains the exported glTF (.glb) files for use with AFrame.

+___
+_Thanks to Jayson Gray for testing VR Headset functionality and providing the demo video shown above._